My Portable Homelab Overview

 It allows me to magically create instances, make snapshots, and restore everything just like it works on a DigitalOcean.
 I can safely play with different configurations, OS, and anything else without any risk of breaking everything.

-For Proxmox host OS I have almost no custom configuration.
-Almost all is done on the homelab instance level.
-So if I need to move to another host machine for any reason, I can install it all very quickly and restore my homelab guest instance entirely from a backup or set up a new one via my NixOS config.
+So if I need to move to another host machine for any reason, I can install the host OS very quickly and restore my homelab guest instance entirely from a backup or run my NixOS config.
+All valuable data is stored separately in an external encrypted tank.

 Filesystem